-The 26th annual festival is now accepting submissions.
+The 28th annual SLIFF is now accepting submissions.
 Films may be submitted through Withoutabox or FilmFreeway using the links to the right.

 QFest uses the art of contemporary gay cinema to spotlight the lives of LGBTQ people and to celebrate queer culture.
 The event will excite, entertain, and enlighten audiences of all identities.

 Films may be submitted through FilmFreeway using the links to the right.

 Experimental Cinema at Central Library returns in 2017 with an all day interactive event on Saturday, September 30th.
 Central Library and Cinema St. Louis invite St. Louis-area filmmakers to create short, silent works of video art that bear repeating.

 This juried competition will award cash prizes – $250 for first place, $150 for second place, and $100 for third place – to the top three entries.
 The winning shorts will then be featured as part of a looped program that will screen on Central Library’s “Discovery Walls”( 4 large-screen monitors throughout the building), and during a screening in Central’s Auditorium on Saturday, September 30th.
 In addition to the three cash-prize winners, up to seven other works will be chosen to be part of the program.
 These 10 works will also be featured on a DVD for checkout at Saint Louis Public Library.